-Sautéed onions (a.k.a. caramelized onions) add a rich flavor to a dish without much work or time.
+Sautéed onions (a.k.a. caramelized onions) add a rich flavor to a dish without much work, but it does take more time than you might think.

 This quick method has always proven to be perfectly fine for us and create the exact flavor that we are going for with each dish.